-Jalapeños – I love dicing mine fresh and I leave the seeds in for extra heat.
+- Jalapeños and Poblano Peppers - I love dicing mine fresh and I leave the seeds in for extra heat.
 You can also use a can of green chilis if you prefer.

-Chicken Stock – For prepackaged chicken stock, I always use the Pacific Foods brand.
+- Chicken Broth - For prepackaged chicken stock, I always use the Pacific Foods brand.
 Make sure to use only stock marked gluten free as this is a hidden ingredient in many store brands.

-White Beans - I always use Great Northern Beans from Bush’s (their products are gluten free).
+- White Beans - I always use Bush's Great Northern Beans (their products are gluten free).
 You can also use Cannellini Beans for the same flavor.

-Potatoes - Some people like adding corn kernels to their white bean chili but I prefer potatoes.
-If you want to add corn, go with 1 C of frozen corn kernels.
+- Potatoes - Some people like adding corn kernels to their white bean chili but I prefer potatoes.
+If you want to add corn, go with 1 cup of frozen corn kernels.

 If you like your soup a little thicker, you can always let it cook down for 5-10 minutes with no lid, so some moisture evaporates.

-- 3 C Chicken cooked and cut into small pieces (about 1 1/2 pounds)
+- 3 Cup Chicken cooked and cut into small pieces (about 1 ½ pounds)

 - 4 Cloves Garlic minced